Places

 01

-Is dreaming about a building in a castle a bad sign?
+Is dreaming about building in a castle a bad sign?

-Dreaming of a building in a castle is not inherently a bad sign.
-It often reflects your desire for security and personal growth, inviting self-reflection.
+Dreaming about building in a castle is not inherently negative.
+It often reflects personal growth or a desire to establish security.

 02

-What does it mean if I dream about a building in a castle repeatedly?
+What does it mean if I dream about building in a castle repeatedly?

 Dreams often appear during change